Skin Lesion Classification Based on ResNet-50 Enhanced With Adaptive Spatial Feature Fusion: Experimental Evaluation

+The results are presented in Table~\ref{tab:ablation_fusion}.
+Direct concatenation gives a small improvement over the baseline in accuracy and specificity, while direct summation does not surpass the baseline.
+The proposed ASFF achieves the highest accuracy and F1 score overall.

+To evaluate cross‑dataset generalization, we directly tested models trained on ISIC2020 on the ISIC2019 dataset without any fine‑tuning.
+The result shows that ResNet50-enhanced ASFF outperforms baseline.
+The external validation set is selected randomly from ISIC 2019 Challenge dataset and contains 1800 benign and 1497 malignant images.
+Table~\ref{tab:external} reports the results, where ASFF‑ResNet50 consistently outperforms the ResNet‑50 baseline, indicating stronger generalization.

-Figure~\ref{fig:pr} shows that LeNet-5 performs worst, with precision dropping rapidly as sensitivity increases, reflecting its limited capacity for complex dermoscopic data.
-ResNet-50 generally outperforms LeNet-5 and VGG-16, but between sensitivities 0.4–0.6 its curve falls below VGG-16, likely due to neglecting representative features.
-Overall, however, ResNet-50 benefits from deeper residual connections and achieves higher sensitivity.
-The improved ResNet-50 surpasses all other models across the curve, confirming the effectiveness of adaptive feature fusion.
-Similarly, in Figure~\ref{fig:roc}, LeNet-5 has the lowest AUC, while VGG-16 slightly exceeds ResNet-50.
-ResNet-50 performs better at higher false-positive rates, but its complex structure may hinder feature extraction at lower thresholds.
-The improved ResNet-50 achieves the best result with the AUC of 0.9717, outperforming VGG-16 and ResNet-50, with its curve consistently above the others.
-This demonstrates that adaptive feature fusion effectively balances surface and semantic features, optimizing recognition across both simple and complex samples.
+Fig.\ref{fig:pr_roc}a indicates that LeNet-5 performs poorly, with precision dropping rapidly as sensitivity increases, reflecting its limited capacity for complex dermoscopic data.
+ResNet-50 generally outperforms LeNet-5 and VGG-16; however, in the sensitivity range of 0.4–0.6, its performance dips below that of VGG-16, suggesting potential limitations in extracting certain representative features.
+Nevertheless, ResNet-50 largely benefits from its deeper residual connections.
+The improved ResNet-50 surpasses all other models across the entire curve, validating the effectiveness of adaptive feature fusion.
+Similarly, in Fig.\ref{fig:pr_roc}b, LeNet-5 exhibits the lowest AUC.
+While VGG-16 slightly exceeds the standard ResNet-50 at lower thresholds, the improved ResNet-50 achieves the best result with an AUC of 0.9717.
+Its curve remains consistently above the others, demonstrating that adaptive feature fusion effectively balances surface and semantic features, optimizing recognition for both simple and complex samples.